Celtic Frost: Legacy

+The band Therion took its name from Celtic Frost's album To Mega Therion.
+Likewise, the underground hip-hop group Circle of Tyrants—a project of the rappers Necro, Ill Bill, Goretex, and Mr Hyde, with several metal musicians featured on their self-titled album—took its name from a Celtic Frost song and design inspiration for their logo from that of Celtic Frost.

 Dave Grohl and Mark Tremonti have both stated on several occasions that Celtic Frost were an influence.
 Grohl consequently invited Fischer to participate in the recordings of his 2004 solo album, Probot, resulting in the song "Big Sky".
 Alternative country singer Ryan Adams has also claimed influence from Celtic Frost.

 In 1996, Dwell Records released In Memory of Celtic Frost, a collection of Celtic Frost songs covered by other bands.
 Notable bands that appeared in this tribute include Enslaved, covering "Procreation of the Wicked"; Opeth, covering "Circle of the Tyrants"; Grave, covering "Mesmerize"; Slaughter, covering "Dethroned Emperor"; Apollyon Sun (featuring Fischer himself), covering "Babylon Fell"; Emperor, covering "Massacra", and Mayhem, covering "Visual Aggression".
 This hard to find CD is now out of print.
 In 2015, Corpse Flower Records released a tribute of their own entitled Morbid Tales!
 A Tribute to Celtic Frost.
 It too compiles a number of Celtic Frost covers by other bands, including Child Bite, Acid Witch, Municipal Waste, and Hayward, among others.

 In 2018, British deathcore band Black Tongue covered the song "A Dying God Coming into Human Flesh" on their second album Nadir which was released on Halloween of 2018.

-The hip-hop group "Circle of Tyrants" featuring Necro, Ill Bill, Goretex, and Mr Hyde also took their name from the Celtic Frost song.

-In 2025, Screen Rant wrote: "All the bands that make up the Big Four owe something to Celtic Frost.
-So do all the bands that would later embrace death, doom, progressive, and black metal.
-The Switzerland-based band were not only early progenitors of thrash, they also took the genre into uncharted territories, imbibing it with unbridled experimentation, plus a healthy dose of adventurous fun."